ORMAPtools/ormaptools.github.io/index.md

 [ORMap Toolbox repository](https://github.com/ORMAPtools/ORMAP-Tools)

-The toolbox does not require any special build tools (other than ArcGIS Pro!), the code is written in Python and Arcade.
+The toolbox does not require any special build tools, the code is written in Python and Arcade.

 ### Addins